 - Grants and Fundraising

 - Policies and Processes

-- Download and read the cover letter that goes with the 2022 budget form [PDF]
+- Download and read this cover letter

-- Click here to read the Notes and Definitions.
+- Click here to read the Notes and Definitions

-- Present the budget to a sub-branch General Members’ Meeting for review and acceptance.
+- Present the Budget to a sub-branch General Members’ Meeting for review and acceptance

 Dividends & Distributions